Charlottesville's City Council has voted to remove both statues, and failing that, permanently to disfigure and obscure them.

 Calling the monuments intimidating symbols of white supremacy, early in 2016 two City Councillors sought approval for their removal.
-Later in 2016 a Blue Ribbon Commission hand picked by Szakos, Bellamy, and a third councillor Bob Fenwick, surprised its creators by voting to keep both monuments in their parks.
+Later in 2016 a Blue Ribbon Commission hand picked by the removal advocates surprised its creators by voting to keep both monuments in their parks.

 City Council refused the City Attorney's offer to ask Virginia’s Attorney General whether removing Lee was illegal.
 That would take too long, and they were not interested in contrary legal advice.
 They chose to act without it.

-In the Summer of 2017 after street clashes between right wing and left wing demonstrators (the latter encouraged to take to the streets, notably by City Councillor Wes Bellamy) the City Council voted on a resolution to remove Jackson as well as Lee.
+In September 2017 after street clashes between right and left wing demonstrators (the latter encouraged to take to the streets, by City Council) the City voted on a resolution to remove Jackson as well as Lee.
 The Mayor, who had previously supported keeping both monuments, reversed himself in August when the political winds shifted.

 The pretext was mourning for one of the demonstrators they'd encouraged to confront the right wing demonstrators, killed when a car plowed into a crowd.
 In fact, comments by individual councillors indicated the purpose of the giant trash bags was to conceal the monuments, permanently.